RingoDev/BeginnerBoost/notes/README.md

 If I am able to fix it, I will finally take a look at PicoCTF and OverTheWire.
 In order to do this I have to now how to use ssh though which will prove really useful and important in the future.

+**Update:** I was able to get VPN running on my machine by using the protonvpn client which was is great.
+I also upgraded my Proton account to the Basic-plan because I really enjoy their products and want to support them.

+Now it's time to start with PicoCTF.

 ### Day 11